coumbaya/lift/README.md

  1. __Capture traces of executed queries:__

       Queries are evaluated over the Web application client http://client.linkeddatafragments.org, using the **Google chrome** navigator.
-The traces of executed queries are captured in "har" format using the Web inspector tool (More utils-> Developement Utils-> Network Traffic-> Save as har with Content).
+The traces of executed queries are captured in "har" format using the Web inspector tool (More utils-> Developement Utils-> Network Traffic-> (Right clck) Save as har with Content).

  2. __Save traces into a database:__

      Traces are loaded into a DBMS of your choice, using `$ java -jar "lift.jar" -[option]` and arguments:

 	`--load` or `-l <path_to_trace>`: for loading a trace into the DB

-	`--resetDB` or `-r`: for resetting an existing DB

 	`--systemDB` or `-s <dbms_to_use>`: for setting "couchDB" or "monetDB" system (by default "couchDB")